New and Old

 New seating was designed to generously accommodate 2,500 fans and meet ADA and code requirements.
 The design also included a new press box for media and coaches, as well as restrooms, concessions, and ticketing pavilion.
 Landscaping was improved to increase public security.

 ERPS’s Memorial Stadium is called Memorial Stadium in order to honor the 38 El Reno students who gave their lives in service to our country in World War II.
 The field was dedicated in September 1949, and a plaque bearing the names of those thirty-eight young men was put up at the field at that time.
-We now know of 43 total former ERPS students who meet that criteria and who will be honored at the re-dedication of the stadium on September 27, 2019.
+We now know of 44 total former ERPS students who meet that criteria and who were honored at the re-dedication of the stadium on October 4, 2019.

 Hubert Austin Ables